antoscardi/ICP_Localization/README.md

 This project uses the ICP algorithm to localize a robot inside a map.

 To run the package create a ROS workspace folder.
-I followed the following steps:
+In particular, follow the steps below:
 ```sh
 cd ~
 mkdir ros_workspaces